Calvert0921/TableDetection/README.md

 ```

 ## To install all the dependencies:
-### 1. Run following command to create new environment
+### 1. Run following command to create new environment "object"
 ```bash
 conda create --name object python=3.10
 ```